 Leach’s bill faces an uphill battle.
 Support for legalization in PA isn’t as high as elsewhere in the country.
 Also, Governor Corbett has been a vocal opponent of marijuana legalization and has said he would veto any such bill that came across his desk.

 In addition to allowing possession, the bill would allow citizens to grow and process up to six plants.
 It would grant the PLCB the power to import marijuana and related marijuana products and to fix wholesale and retail prices while controlling retail stores where marijuana would be sold.
 Security, licensing, pricing, and taxation determinations would be made by the PLCB as well.
+Checkout the Recommended Site for more details.

 Several states are eyeing legalization measures.
 But many that depend on voters rather than lawmakers are waiting until 2016, the next presidential year.